hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 >'cp' is the command for copy.
 This command required you to specify the location of the item you want to copy (/groups/hbctraining/unix_lesson/) and the location of the destination (.); please note the space between the 2 in the command.
 The "-r" is an option that modifies the copy command to do something slightly different than usual.
 The "." means "here", i.e. the destination location is where you currently are.

-Now let's see if we can see this data folder we brought in can be "listed".
+Now let's see if we can see this data folder we brought in and if it can be "listed".

 ```bash
 ls